Punters have suddenly started to bet heavily on a Brexit -- and bookmakers have no idea why

 In the five weeks previous, however, the share of bets placed on a Brexit didn’t even surpass 16.1%, as shown in the chart below.

-This means that the proportion of money staked on a Brexit has nearly tripled.
+This means that the number of bets placed on a Brexit has nearly tripled.

 Speaking at the Institute of Directors in central London, Shaddick said: “There’s been no major political events or developments in the campaigns to explain this move.
 I don’t have a clue.”